Cologne: Political traditions and developments

 The long tradition of a free imperial city, which long dominated an exclusively Catholic population and the age-old conflict between the church and the bourgeoisie (and within it between the patricians and craftsmen) have created its own political climate in Cologne.
 Various interest groups often form networks beyond party boundaries.
 The resulting web of relationships, with political, economic, and cultural links with each other in a system of mutual favours, obligations and dependencies, is called the 'Cologne coterie'.
 This has often led to an unusual proportional distribution in the city government and degenerated at times into corruption: in 1999, a "waste scandal" over kickbacks and illegal campaign contributions came to light, which led not only to the imprisonment of the entrepreneur Hellmut Trienekens, but also to the downfall of almost the entire leadership of the ruling Social Democrats.

 Mayor

-The current Lord Mayor of Cologne is Henriette Reker.
-She received 52.66% of the vote at the municipal election on 17 October 2015, running as an independent with the support of the CDU, FDP, and Greens.
-She took office on 15 December 2015.
-Reker was re-elected to a second term in a runoff election on 27 September 2020, in which she received 59.27% of the vote.
+The incumbent Lord Mayor of Cologne is Torsten Burmester of the SPD.
+He received 53.51% of the vote at the runoff election.

-The most recent mayoral election was held on 13 September 2020, with a runoff held on 27 September, and the results were as follows:
+The most recent mayoral election was held on 14 September 2025, with a runoff held on 28 September, and the results were as follows: